zzhangjii/learning-library/data-management-library/database/options/in-memory.md

     ````
      ![](img/inmemory/segments.png)

 5. To add objects to the IM column store the inmemory attribute needs to be set.
 This tells the Oracle DB these tables should be populated into the IM column store.
+Alternative script:  `@06_im_alter_table.sql`

     ````
     ALTER TABLE lineorder INMEMORY;